 Unfortunately, it also kills off beneficial bacteria and fungus and upsets your plant’s natural balance.

-It’s better to treat root rot with trimming and air drying.
+It’s better to treat a rotting succulent with trimming and air drying.

 Succulent Care: Prevention Is Better Than Any Cure!

-Best of all is to avoid root rot altogether.
+Best of all is to avoid rotting roots altogether.

-Remember indoor plant succulents are unlikely to get root rot from anything but overwatering, so follow these good practices, and you will never need to deal with root rot:
+Remember indoor plant succulents are unlikely to get root rot from anything but overwatering, so follow these good practices, and you will never need to deal with rotting roots:

 1. Always use commercially prepared succulent potting soil, or a cactus mix, and amendments.